CULTURE OF COLLABORATION AT JOBS & FAMILY SERVICES

 Staff who were part of the project learned to trust each other.
 They also found a renewed sense of power and agency as leaders and decision makers at JFS.

-more collaborative relationships within and across departments and more meaningful relationships with customers.
+These shifts in mindsets also led to more collaborative relationships within and across departments and more meaningful relationships with customers.

 Fifty out of seventy-five staff involved in the project received promotions during the process.